7 Home Modifications That Buyers Avoid

 Many buyers who are looking for a pool may not want an above-ground pool.
 They may, in fact, be looking for a pool, but desire the in-ground version with a large deck and all of the amenities that come with a pool.

-If the above ground pool was not professionally installed with quality decking, lining and pumping equipment, you might consider removing it.
+If the above-ground pool was not professionally installed with a pool deck drain, quality decking, lining, and pumping equipment, you might consider removing it.

 2. A Converted Garage